 How much does it cost?

-The Levels and Modules (excluding Bikeability Balance) are provided free of charge using Government grant funding.
+The Bikeability Levels and Modules described above are provided free of charge using Government grant funding.

 How can I apply for a course?

 If you wish to arrange a course for your school or college, please contact our Learncycling coordinator using the contact details at the bottom of this page.